What about a Warranty?

 I’m not going to install any type of aftermarket A/C. Again, it just presents too many maintenance, performance, and reliability issues.
 Just because other people are installing these things, does not mean that they will actually be working 2 years later, or even a few months after purchase.
 They will fail, they will leak water, and they will drain your batteries.
 Even Mercedes-Benz had problems with factory installed air conditioners leaking water.
 I have no reason to assume I can do any better.

-If it’s 110 degrees, my suggestion would be to just idle the Mercedes diesel engine.
-Or, drive somewhere where it’s not 110 degrees.
+If it’s 110 degrees, my suggestion would be to just idle the Mercedes diesel engine and run the factory A/C. Or, drive somewhere where it’s not 110 degrees.
 If you need a vehicle to keep you ice cold in Las Vegas, in July, for extended periods of time… a van is just not the tool you are looking for.
 The beauty of a van is that you can leave those conditions behind and head for better weather.

 What are your thoughts on warm weather ventilation?